 If it’s really cold out, like below about 10°f (-13°c)… drying off before going outside is a good idea.
 Be careful grabbing cold metal door handles with wet hands.
-And yes, that’s ice in your wet hair.
+And yes, that is ice in your wet hair.

 Some people stay out of the sauna for only 5-10 minutes while others sit and relax for an hour.
 You can spend this time outside, in the LL rec room or in the sauna changing room.

-Remember to take a few deep breaths while you’re outside.
+Remember to take a few deep breaths of fresh air while you’re outside.